-Medlar, 'Brenda Giant'
+Medlar, 'Breda Giant'

-Variety description: 'Brenda Giant' is a large fruited cultivar from the Netherlands.
+Variety description: 'Breda Giant' is a large fruited cultivar from the Netherlands.
 It bears an abundant crop of 1 1/2"-1 3/4" diameter fruit.
 Fine textured and sweet when fully ripe, these fruit are great for sauces and preserves.

 Medlars are close relatives of hawthorns and are native to southeastern coastal region of Mediterranean and southwestern Asia.
 Medlars have at least a thousand year long cultivation history over a wide region stretching from Iran to England.
 Charlemagne dictated that medlars be planted in all of his royal estates, while Shakespeare referenced the fruit is several of his plays.